-While you're in an indulgent mood, head over to our rundown of the top 10 sports cars or, if you’re after luxury at a slightly more palatable price point, our lists of the best executive, best large executive and best used luxury cars are all well worth a look.
+Read on for our list of the top 10 best luxury cars, or head over to our rundown of the best sports cars if you’re after a toy for the weekend.
+If you're after luxury at a slightly more palatable price point, our lists of the best executive, best large executive and best used luxury cars are all well worth a look, too.

 Often imitated but never quite equalled, the Mercedes S-Class is the definition of ‘flagship’.
 For decades it’s been the luxury car to beat, with the BMW 7 Series, Audi A8 and many more all trying to wrest the crown from its head.
 As the first production car to have anti-lock brakes and an airbag over the years, the S-Class has pioneered a long list of technology that we now take for granted.

 Today’s S-Class is a high-tech masterpiece and even has the ability to optimise ride quality by reading the road surface ahead.
 There’s a choice of silent-running petrol or economical diesel and hybrid engines - the plug-in hybrid manages a huge 62-mile electric range - as well as a long-wheelbase version for added space.
-Buyers after a pure-electric model don’t have long to wait for the new Mercedes EQS, which goes on sale shortly.
+Buyers after a pure-electric model are also catered for by the Mercedes EQS.

 The S-Class’ cutting-edge interior rivals a private jet for design and opulence and places the Mercedes firmly at the head of the luxury-car table – somewhere it’s sat for some time.
 If the S-Class somehow isn't luxurious enough, there's also a Mercedes-Maybach version which costs around £100,000 more and is even more opulent.